sst/guide/_examples/how-to-create-a-vuejs-app-with-serverless.md

 ## Setting up our Vue app

 We are now ready to use the API we just created.
-Let's use [Vue cli](https://cli.vuejs.org/) to setup our Vue.js app.
+Let's use [Vue cli](https://cli.vuejs.org/) to setup our Vue.ts app.

 {%change%} Run the following in the project root.